NCAA Emerging Sports for Women: Water polo

 In 2001, women's water polo become an NCAA sport.

 UC San Diego was the best team.
 Before Water Polo became an emerging sport, they had won five titles.
 During and after the emerging period, UCLA became the dominant university, with 4 Emerging and 7 NCAA titles.

 As of the 2016–17 school year, there are 34 D-I, 10 D-II, and 17 D-III schools participating in varsity competition.

 Bowling

 In 2004, bowling become an official NCAA sport.

 The University of Nebraska–Lincoln has the most NCAA titles among bowling programs.
 The Cornhuskers have won five NCAA Championships and qualified for all 16 tournaments to date.

 As of the 2019–20 school year, 34 D-I, 34 D-II, and 19 D-III schools participated in varsity competition.

 Beach volleyball

-Beach volleyball was the most recent emerging sport to date to become an NCAA sport, doing so in 2016.
+Before women's wrestling became an official NCAA sport in January 2025, beach volleyball was the most recent emerging sport to date to become an NCAA sport, doing so in 2016.
 It only took three years to reach this status.

-The four championships have been won by universities located in Los Angeles—the first two by USC, and the two most recent by UCLA.
+The first eight championships were won by universities located in Los Angeles—six by USC and two by UCLA.
+The first championship by a school outside that city was TCU's 2025 title.

-As of the 2016–17 school year, there are 52 D-I, nine D-II, and three D-III schools participating in varsity competition.
+In the 2022–23 school year, 67 D-I and 17 D-II schools participated in varsity competition.